-For the purpose of determining medical assistance for institutional care program eligibility under the Public Assistance Act, the community spouse resource allowance for a community spouse as defined and authorized by the federal Medicare Catastrophic Coverage Act of 1988 shall be a minimum of thirty thousand dollars (\$30,000).
+For the purpose of determining medical assistance for institutional care program eligibility under the Public Assistance Act [27-2-1 NMSA 1978], the community spouse resource allowance for a community spouse as defined and authorized by the federal Medicare Catastrophic Coverage Act of 1988 shall be a minimum of thirty thousand dollars (\$30,000).

-Cross references. - For the federal Medicare Catastrophic Coverage Act of 1988 (Public Law 100-360), see Titles 26 and 42 of the United States Code.
+Medicare Catastrophic Coverage Act of 1988. - The federal Medicare Catastrophic Coverage Act of 1988, referred to in this section, is Public Law 100-360 and appears as various sections in Titles 26 and 42 of the United States Code.